id/emqx-docs/en_US/gateway/coap.md

 - **Notification Message Type**: Set the type of CoAP messages to be delivered, default: `qos`; optional values:

-  - **qos**: Whether the CoAP notification needs to be acknowledged depends on the QoS level of the received message,
+  - **qos**: Whether the CoAP notification needs to be acknowledged depends on the QoS level of the received message.
     - QoS 0, no acknowledgment is required from the client,
     - QoS 1/2, acknowledgment is required from the client.
   - **con**: The CoAP notification should be acknowledged by the client.